robcast/digilib/doc/src/site/markdown/server-setup.md

-# Server setups for digilib
+# Server setup for digilib

 There are a variety of ways to deploy digilib on different server configurations for production sites.

-Here are some examples.
+Here are some examples and tips.

 ## nginx as proxy